jaywcjlove/changelog-generator/README.md

 A GITHUB_TOKEN with the ability to pull from the repo in question.
 This is required.

 Why do we need `myToken`?
-Read more here: https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#about-the-github_token-secret
+Read more here: [About the GITHUB_TOKEN secret](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/authenticating-with-the-github_token#about-the-github_token-secret)

 #### `head-ref`